-Group instruction in piano, guitar and ukulele are part of the University music curriculum.
-The piano lab is equipped with twelve digital pianos with headphones, and is available to all students who wish to practice on campus.
+Group and private instruction in piano and guitar are part of the University music curriculum along with group instruction in ukulele.
+The piano lab is equipped with twelve digital pianos with headphones and is available to all students who wish to practice on campus.
+Various music survey courses introduce music history as part of the Fine Arts core options.